Amazing low cost laptop option for musicians and creators

 Apple 13″ MacBook Air M1 $1399.00 minimum as recommended below

-My minimum MacBook Air M1 configuration recommendation for musicians and creators is 7 GPU cores, 16GB memory, and 512GB SSD or more.
+My minimum Apple computer recommendation for musicians and creators is 16GB memory and 512GB SSD or more.
 Any less than this does not make performance or economic sense.
-You will regret buying a base model MacBook Air M1.
+You will regret buying an Apple M Series system with 8GB memory and a 256GB SSD.

 CPU Performance Benchmarks